aishuJL/Global-Capability-Centre-GCC-Analytics-Dashboard/README.md

 ## License

-This repository is for **educational/demo purposes**.
+This repository is for **educational**.
 Do not use sensitive data when publishing publicly.